CogComp/talen/README.md

 ![Screenshot of web interface](/src/main/resources/static/img/screenshot.png?raw=true "Screenshot")

 A tool for annotating word sequences.
+(This is out of date)

 ## Configuration